Etranacogene dezaparvovec: Legal status

-On 15 December 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Hemgenix, intended for the treatment of severe and moderately severe hemophilia B. The applicant for this medicinal product is CSL Behring GmbH.
+In December 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Hemgenix, intended for the treatment of severe and moderately severe hemophilia B. The applicant for this medicinal product is CSL Behring GmbH.
 Etranacogene dezaparvovec was approved for medical use in the European Union in February 2023.